Claudio Castellini: Biography

 His first work for Marvel Comics was Silver Surfer: Dangerous Artifacts, a Silver Surfer graphic novel written by Ron Marz, published in June 1996.
-He produced covers for Cosmic Powers Unlimited and Elektra Magazine, drew Fantastic Four Unlimited from 1993 to 1995, and worked on the intercompany crossover miniseries, DC vs. Marvel.
+He produced covers for Cosmic Powers Unlimited and Elektra Magazine, drew Fantastic Four Unlimited from 1993 to 1995, and worked on the intercompany crossover miniseries DC vs. Marvel.

-Castellini others works include Spider-Man, Conan the Barbarian and Batman: Gotham Knights.
+Castellini's other work includes Spider-Man, Conan the Barbarian and Batman: Gotham Knights.
 He drew the 100-page comic book one-shot Man and Superman in 2019 with writer Marv Wolfman.